 Harder to Spot Fakes

-Especially on private listings, some sellers have been known to take pictures of the genuine guitar that their replicas were based upon, and send out poor quality fakes to buyers instead.
+Especially on private listings, some sellers have been known to take pictures of the genuine guitar that their replicas were based on, and send out poor-quality fakes to buyers instead.

 Guitars Can Be Easily Damaged in Transit